okTurtles/group-income/docs/src/Style-Guide.md

 }
 ```

 - Use `v-error` to automatically show the error message on the correct place.
-Read `vError.ts` for more examples.
+Read `vError.js` for more examples.
 - With `debounceField`, the error message (ex: _'Please enter a valid email.'_) is only shown when the user stopped typing. `updateField` shows the error when the user changed the focus no another input (on blur).

 Using the "debounce approach" isn't needed in all inputs.
 Usually it's recommended when a message error doesn't make sense while the user is still typing their answer, such as an email.